awojcik64/simple-search-engine/README.md

 ![Search output](doc/img/search-output.png "Read documents from file")

 Output consists of document IDs along with their tf*idf score.

+* Exit the aplication by selecting option 9.

 ## Side notes
 - Example in the provided task contains a mistake in the output for "fox" keyword: